 Having just completed her 37th season, Denise Dallamora is the only coach in Brandeis women’s soccer history.
 She boasts a career record of 355-272-72 ranking her ninth among active coaches in career Division III victories and 14th all-time.
-She began the soccer team in 1980 and Brandeis has developed into one of the most highly regarded Division III programs in the country.
-In 2016, she was named the United Soccer Coaches Division III National Coach of the Year, and in 2017, a scholarship was named in her honor, granting one female coach free tuition to a United Soccer Coaches' coaching course or to the national convention in January.
+She began the soccer team in 1980 and Brandeis has developed into one of the most highly regarded Division III programs in the country, earning some of the highest accolades from the United Soccer Coaches: The Women's Committee Award of Excellence in 2014, just the third Division III coach to receive the award since 1999; the Division III National Coach of the Year, in 2016; and in 2017, a scholarship was named in her honor, granting one female coach free tuition to a United Soccer Coaches' coaching course or to the national convention in January.

 Dallamora has led the Judges to the postseason in 14 of the past 15 campaigns, including the NCAA tournament in six of the last eight.